Blog

 If one day my hair doesn't look good, it's okay, I'm sure it will look better on the next wash.
 After all, curly hair is always the best and probably only you will notice that on that day the definition didn't turn out as you expected.

-In my particular case, depending on whether it's cold, if it's summer, if it rains or not, if I've forgotten to use a mask for a month or, in short, the needs my hair has at that moment, I alternate and change my routines or even the defining methods.
+In my particular case, depending on whether it's cold, if we are in summer, if it rains or not, if I forgot to use a mask for a month, or in short, the needs my hair has at that moment, I alternate and change my routines or even the defining methods.

 In summer, for example, is when my hair suffers the most from the sun and heat, so I really like to do the LOC method to ensure my hair is always hydrated.